itsMeRaj69/localtonet-mc/README.md

-# LocalToNet Minecraft Port Forwarding Setup in GitHub Codespaces
+# LocalToNet Minecraft Port Forwarding Setup

-This guide walks you through the steps to install and use LocalToNet in a GitHub Codespaces environment.
+This guide walks you through the steps to install and use LocalToNet *(In our case; In a GitHub Codespaces environment)*.

 Follow these steps to easily set up a tunnel to connect your local server (e.g., Minecraft) and invite other players.

 ## Requirements

 - A GitHub account
 - Access to GitHub Codespaces
 - Basic knowledge of terminal commands

 ## Steps to Get Started